 Cara Delevingne has 41 million followers on Instagram and gets ~$150,000 per sponsored post.

-Another category with exaggerated rates — models.
-Models also don’t take any metrics into account and instead they set the price according to the hourly price of a shooting.
+Another influencer category with exaggerated rates is models.
+Models also don’t take any metrics into account and set their prices based on the hourly price of a shooting.

-For example, if they get $500 for one hour, then the price of a sponsored post will be the same.
+For example, if they get $500 per one hour, the price of a sponsored post will be the same.

-HypeAuditor’s advice: If an influencer is not a celebrity and ask incredibly high price we advise you to bargain and estimate cost based on other pricing options.
+HypeAuditor’s advice: If an influencer is not a celebrity and charges an incredibly high price we advise you to bargain and calculate the price based on other pricing models.

 Price per post is commonly used by professional photographers, filmmakers, and creators with stunning visual content.